Skip to content

 Frequently Asked Questions

-What tax reserve is right?
+What tax reserve percentage is realistic?

 What counts as direct costs?

-How do I reduce overhead?
+How do freelancers commonly reduce overhead?

 Related Calculators